evgenykolesnik/java-code-coverage-reference/README.md

 ```

 It is necessary to stop the application once the integration testing is done.
-It produce the coverage repord `target/jacoco-it.exec`.
+It produces the coverage report `target/jacoco-it.exec`.

 ## Sonar